Chico station

 Chico station is an intercity rail station in the South Campus Neighborhood of Chico, California.
 It is served by the single daily round trip of the Amtrak Coast Starlight service.
-The station building was constructed by the Southern Pacific Railroad in 1892; it was listed in the National Register of Historic Places in 2014.
+The station building was constructed by the Southern Pacific Railroad in 1892; it was listed in the National Register of Historic Places in 1987.
 The Greyhound bus station is located adjacent to the Amtrak station.

 History

-The station was built by the Southern Pacific Railroad in 1892, replacing an older structure built in 1870.
+The station was built by the Southern Pacific Railroad in 1892, replacing an older structure built in 1870 by the California and Oregon Railroad.
+A local streetcar line of the Sacramento Northern Railway served the station between 1905 and 1947.